 In 2014, CYC celebrated the 125th Anniversary of Marblehead Race Week.
 CYC started the event in 1889 and it remains as the longest-running small-boat regatta in the U.S. In 1997, Marblehead Race Week became part of the Sailing World's NOOD circuit consisting of six events throughout the U.S. Since teaming up with Sailing World, Marblehead consistently draws one of the largest numbers of entries on the NOOD circuit.

 With opportunities for week day evening races and week end regattas, sailors of all ages and abilities have the chance to get out on the water.
 Through support of Massachusetts Bay Sailing Association and MRA, big boat racing starts in May and continues into early October.

 Twilight & Booth Racing

-CYC hosts Twilight Racing on Tuesdays and Thursdays nights for the Town Class, and Rhodes 19.
+CYC hosts Twilight Racing on Tuesday and Thursday nights for the Town Class, and Rhodes 19.
 Sunday mornings welcome Town Class racing.
 Akin to the early days of racing, the starting line stretches from a fixed buoy in the harbor to a booth attached to the CYC clubhouse and uses a variety of government marks just off the mouth of Marblehead Harbor.

 The Race Committee invites you to experience what we do.
-We provide opportunity for hands-on experience on the water learning not only race management but also other valuable on-the-water skills.
-And you become part of a great group of volunteers!
+We provide the opportunity for hands-on experience on the water learning not only race management but also other valuable on-the-water skills.
+Join the Race Committee to become part of a great group of volunteers!